joshuagenders/Lupi/Readme.md

 ```

 # Concurrency and Throughput
 Throughput (the number of requests) and concurrency (the number of possible concurrent test executions) are separate concepts in Lupi.
-Each can be ramped up or down independently of eachother (though lowering concurrency may restrict the ability to meet desired throughput).
+Each can be ramped up or down independently of each other (though lowering concurrency may restrict the ability to meet desired throughput).

 # Specifying load
 There are two ways to specify load for concurrency and throughput.
 The first is static values with optional ramp-up / ramp-down periods.